 Mighty Glacier: Erick Rowan is the definition of this trope.
-6'8", 320 pounds, and about as agile as you'd expect for someone that size that isn't named Kane.
-But when he hits you, you know it.
+6'8", 320 pounds, and about as agile as you'd expect for someone that size that isn't named Kane or The Undertaker.
+And when he hits you, you know it.

-Luke Harper subverts it, being only a couple inches shorter and maybe 30 pounds lighter, and a course-load more athletic and agile.
+Luke Harper subverts it, being only a couple inches shorter, maybe 30 pounds lighter, and a course-load more athletic and agile.

 Nice Hat: Wyatt wears a Panama hat/fedora hybrid when not wrestling.

 No Sense of Personal Space: Wyatt himself, what with his kissing victims on the forehead and whispering directly in people's ears.
 It adds to his creepiness factor.
 He's also, at least once, slow-danced with the limp body of John Cena during a match.
 It's exactly as disturbing as it sounds.

 Bray Wyatt (or rather, Husky Harris) appears to be possessed by some kind of demonic entity with the goal of spreading his influence and gaining followers.
 Well, it wouldn't be the firsttime demons decided to go into the wrestling biz...

 Satan: A few promos have very heavily implied that the demon possessing Bray Wyatt is none other than the Devil himself, or that he at least has some sort of tie(s) to Lucifer

 Wyatt: I heard you like to call yourself "The Devil's Favorite Demon."
 You might want to be careful who you say that in front of, because you never know who might be listening...